Detroit vs Kansas City

 Which city has higher STR taxes — Detroit or Kansas City?

 Detroit charges 6% Michigan use tax + 6% Detroit Accommodations Tax (12% combined), while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Detroit benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?